Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 And then World War II accelerated the introduction of jet engines,

-which at first were used for military aircraft,
+which at first we used for military aircraft,

 And they were able to fly much higher, faster,